BlackIkeEagle/muttvcardsearch/README.md

 ------------
 * add option to refresh the cache instead of redownload it every time you made a change on your server
 * add option to save a contact into your vcard store (just like abook)
-* remove libvcard to get rid of QT

 PS:
 ------------